WHY THE SHAKESPEARE HOAX IS SO IMPORTANT

 Better to be a writer than a player.
 To avoid being ‘mere players’ and instead become the writers our own living plays, we need to learn to distinguish between a Myth and a Lie.

 Whatever your beliefs are, they started as a story.
 Foundational stories and beliefs are Myth.
 This includes all the so called “truths” of Science, which still take faith to believe in and are best told as stories.
 Myth is a story that is not untrue but it’s not always based on facts either.
 Myth is a story that has a powerful effect on your life.
-It’s made up of other stories and it is the palimpsest of your life’s approach to the world, it is a road map for the journey of your life.
+It’s made up of other stories and it is the palimpsest of your life’s approach to the world, it is a road map for the journey of your life, it’s the story of your earthly soul.

 A Meta-Myth, in comparison, is the the foundational story of the entire culture in which you live.
 Your Myth and meta-Myth must be a healthy one or you and your culture will needlessly suffer.
 Myths form reality, not our shared physical reality, as much as our ‘perception’ and our ‘feelings’ about physical reality.
 Perception is everything.